Testimonials from the participants of Maciej Dakowicz’s photography workshops

 Ali Rezvani – India, November 2016

 “Maciej Dakowicz!!
-His street photography tips change my mind in 8 days.
-It was my first time being in street photography workshop and find amazing tips and experience improvement with maciej, he is not like a typical photography teacher, he is a good travel mate and team working leader.
-In 2015 when I start to make some research about Varanasi I find Maciej website and his workshops in India and decided to go to Varanasi with him but unfortunately find it was fully booked, for a 1 year I check his website and finally find space in November 2016 workshop.
+His street photography tips changed my mind in 8 days.
+It was my first time being in street photography workshop and I found amazing tips and experience improvement with Maciej.
+He is not like a typical photography teacher, he is a good travel mate and team working leader.
+In 2015 when I started making research about Varanasi I found Maciej website and his workshops in India and decided to go to Varanasi with him but unfortunately found out it was fully booked.
+For a year I kept on checking his website and finally found space in the November 2016 workshop.
 It was a great November in my life full of golden tips in street photography and improve my knowledge and skills to the next level of street photography.

 Now I would love to go to another workshop with Maciej in the future and recommended to anyone who love to jump to upper levels of street photography.
 He is the best!!!”